-node selection using our model.
-The process is shown in Fig. 6.
-Fig. 6(a) shows the nodes distribution in the network with cell divisions.
-In Fig. 6(b) the square nodes are the selected cluster heads from each cell.
-Fig. 6(c) shows the selected backbone nodes (the diamond ones).
+Next, we set the number of nodes as 100 and the number of total channels as 80.
+Also, we show the process of backbone node selection using our model.
+The process is shown in Fig. 7.
+Fig. 7(a) shows the nodes distribution in the network with cell divisions.
+In Fig. 7(b) the square nodes are the selected cluster heads from each cell.
+Fig. 7(c) shows the selected backbone nodes (the diamond ones).

-Moreover, we implement the algorithm in [11], which does not have a virtual backbone construction, and compare it with our approach.
+2) Comparison with other models: We implement the algorithm in [9], which does not have a virtual backbone construction, and compare it with our approach.
 In the network without a virtual backbone, each node does not know the number of nodes in the network, and uses the Variant 1 in Section VI to reach their next hop.
 Also, since no virtual backbone exists, the source needs to calculate the route to the destination itself.